jj1bdx/oueees-202206-public/topic00/topic00.md

 # [fit] 2022
 # [fit] War on Ukraine
-# [fit] by the Russian full invasion against the democracy
+# [fit] by Russian full invasion against the democracy

 ---